 Circumstances for Changes

-Whether a trust can be changed or dissolved depends on the type of trust:
+Whether a trust can be changed or dissolved depends on the type of trust and the powers contained within the trust deed:

-- A revocable trust can be changed, amended, or revoked by the settlor at any time during their lifetime.
+- A revocable lifetime trust can be changed, amended, or revoked by the settlor at any time during their lifetime.
+However, remember that revocable trusts provide no IHT benefit and limited asset protection.

-- An irrevocable trust cannot be altered or revoked once established — unless the trust deed includes both Standard and Overriding powers, which may allow the trustees to make certain changes within the scope of those powers.
+- An irrevocable lifetime trust cannot be unilaterally revoked once established.
+However, if the trust deed includes both Standard and Overriding powers, the trustees may exercise certain defined powers to make adjustments within the scope of those powers — without making the trust revocable.

 - A discretionary trust is more complex to dissolve, as no single beneficiary has an absolute entitlement.
-Changes typically require trustee resolutions and may need legal advice.
+Changes typically require trustee resolutions and may need specialist legal advice to ensure compliance and to understand any tax consequences.

 Legal Procedures Involved

 Any changes to a trust should be made with professional guidance to ensure compliance with trust law and to understand the potential tax consequences.
-This may include reviewing the trust deed for variation clauses, obtaining necessary consents, and ensuring that any changes are properly documented.
+This may include reviewing the trust deed for variation provisions, obtaining necessary consents, ensuring that any changes are properly documented in writing, and considering whether the variation triggers any IHT, CGT, or income tax charges.
 For more on whether a trust can be contested, visit our detailed guide.

 Frequently Asked Questions about Trusts